Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Turkey or beef?
 It is often hard to decide what to eat and what is healthier.
 The first is the world's second most popular poultry meat, but the second is more traditional.
 Here we will explore the two scientifically, focusing on nutrition and health.

 Beef is classified as red meat due to its high myoglobin and, therefore, iron content.
 Some think of turkey as red meat due to its darker color than other poultry, but is it red meat?
 Turkey is considered white meat and is lighter in color than beef, so it has a lower content of myoglobin and iron bound to it.
-The main difference between these two kinds of meat is noticeable to the blind eye.

 Meat characteristics can vary depending on the conditions they kept the animal in, the age or weight, and other aspects.

 The turkey can be divided into three main parts: the breast, the wings, and the legs.
-The breast and wing meat are lighter, while the leg meat is darker.
+The breast and wing meat is lighter, while the leg meat is darker.
 It is so because the turkey is a flightless bird, and its leg muscles are better developed.

 Depending on its location, beef is also divided into some parts: the chuck (shoulder), the brisket and shank (breast), the rib, the sirloin (hip), the short loin, the short plate, the flake, and the round (2).
 All the types of meat mentioned have different qualities and differ in preparation methods.